cisagov/LME/README.md

 #### Steps performed in automated install:

-1. Setup /opt/lme, check for sudo access, and configure other required directories/files
+1. Setup /opt/lme and check for sudo access.
+Configure other required directories/files.
-2. Setup password information: configures the password vault and other configuration for the service user passwords
+2. **Setup password information**: Configures the password vault and other configuration for the service user passwords.
-3. Setup [Nix](https://nixos.org/): nix is the opensource package manager we use to install the latest version of podman
+3. **Setup [Nix](https://nixos.org/)**: nix is the open source package manager we use to install the latest version of podman.
-4. set service user passwords: actually sets the service user passwords that are encrypted according to the [security model](/docs/markdown/reference/security-model.md)
+4. **Set service user passwords**: Sets the service user passwords that are encrypted according to the [security model](/docs/markdown/reference/security-model.md)
-5. Install Quadlets: the quadlet files are setup in the directories described below to be setup as systemd services
+5. **Install Quadlets**: Installs quadlet files in the directories described below to be setup as systemd services
-6. Setup Containers for root: The containers listed in `$clone_directory/config/containers.txt` will be pulled and tagged
+6. **Setup Containers for root**: The containers listed in `$clone_directory/config/containers.txt` will be pulled and tagged.
-7. Start lme.service: kicks of the start of LME service containers
+7. **Start lme.service**: Kicks off the start of LME service containers.

-#### NOTES:
+**Notes**:

 1. `/opt/lme` will be owned by root, all lme services will run and execute as unprivileged users.
 The active lme configuration is stored in `/opt/lme/config`.